Wordsworth Country - Lake District. Your Lake District guide.

-Penrith Information
+Penrith Tourist Information

 Penrith is an ancient town with a long and varied history including Roman occupation, cross-border raids and burning, and plague in which more than 2000 inhabitants died.
 Despite the misfortunes, the town prospered, and by the 1700’s had become a cattle market of considerable importance.